 Hefty Self-Discipline Requirement

-Frequently-Asked Questions About Free Online College Courses
+Frequently-Asked Questions About Tuition-Free College Courses Online

-Q: Are free online college courses really free?
+Q: Are these college courses really free?

 A: In many cases, yes.
 Some online college courses promoted as “free” actually charge a fee for students seeking credit or a certificate of completion, though.
 Be sure to read the fine print.

-Q: Are free online college courses hard?
+Q: Are no-fee online college courses hard?

 A: Some of them are quite rigorous, yes, but the level of rigor will depend on the course.
-You should expect to invest the same amount of effort in your free online courses that you would a traditional college course.
+You should expect to invest the same amount of effort in your online courses that you would a traditional college course.

-Q: Are free online college courses legitimate?
+Q: Are free online courses legitimate?